top of page

 Temperature

 The temperature tells you how hot or cold something is.
-Watch and learn how temperature is measured in degrees!
+Watch this educational movie with your kid and learn how temperature is measured in degrees!

 FOR GRADES K-3